Pain and Pain Symptom Management for Michigan Nurses

 What Is Pain?

 In 1979 the International Association for the Study of Pain defined pain as “an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.”
-The newer 2020 definition (below) replaces terminology that relied upon a person’s ability to describe the experience to qualify as pain.
-Unlike the older definition, the newer definition no longer excludes infants, elderly people, and others—even animals—who cannot verbally articulate their pain.
+The newer 2020 definition (below) replaces terminology that relied on a person’s ability to describe the experience to qualify as pain.
+Unlike the older definition, the newer definition includes infants, elderly people, and others—even animals—who cannot verbally articulate their pain.

 - Pain is always a personal experience that is influenced to varying degrees by biological, psychological, and social factors.